 Assist/Control

-The synchronous intermittent mandatory ventilation (SIMV) mode delivers a preset minimum number of mandatory breaths, but it also allows the patient to initiate spontaneous breaths in between the preset breaths.
+The synchronous intermittent mandatory ventilation (SIMV) mode delivers a set number of mandatory breaths but allows the patient to take spontaneous breaths between them.

 Spontaneous Ventilator Modes

-Pressure support ventilation (PSV) is a mode in which the patient’s spontaneous breaths are supported by the ventilator during the inspiratory phase of breathing.
-When the patient triggers a breath, the ventilator assists by adding pressure to make breathing easier.
+Pressure support ventilation (PSV) augments the patient’s spontaneous breaths by applying a preset level of pressure during inspiration.
+When the patient initiates a breath, the ventilator assists by delivering positive pressure, thereby reducing the effort required to inhale.

-Volume support (VS) is a mode in which the ventilator delivers a supported breath to help reach a set tidal volume.
-This mode is totally dependent on the patient’s effort.
+Volume support (VS) is a pressure-regulated, spontaneous mode in which the ventilator adjusts inspiratory pressure from breath to breath to achieve a target tidal volume.

 Other Modes of Mechanical Ventilation